Amazon Backend Keywords: Character Limit, Best Practices & Tools to Optimize Your Listings

 What Are Amazon Backend Keywords?

-Amazon backend keywords are hidden search terms that help improve product discoverability without cluttering over-the-fold content like - product title or description.
-These keywords allow sellers to include additional relevant search terms that customers might use when looking for a product.
+Amazon backend keywords are hidden search terms that improve product discoverability without cluttering over-the-fold content like the product title or description.
+Combined with effective product title optimization, they help sellers include additional relevant keywords that shoppers might use to find their products.

 Unlike frontend keywords that are visible on product listings, backend keywords are placed behind the scene and are used by the marketplace search algorithm.
 They are crucial for ranking well in search results, especially when trying to target variations of keywords that wouldn’t naturally fit in your listing copy.